hyperledger/fabric-rfcs/text/0000-channel-participation-api-without-system-channel.md

   responsibility of the channel admins and participation admins to supply the same genesis block to the "Join" command.

 ### Adding a new OSN to an existing channel with a long chain
-When the number of blocks in the ledger is large, it is recommended to join the node as a follower, wait for ctach-up, and only then add it to the consenters set.
+When the number of blocks in the ledger is large, it is recommended to join the node as a follower, wait for catch-up, and only then add it to the consenters set.

 - The channel admins get the last config block of the channel, and provide it to the channel participation admin of the